toast-success

 Gatlang to Somdang (3,271m) via Yuri Kharka

-Today's challenging 7-8 hour trek takes you from Gatlang to Somdang, climbing through changing vegetation zones and across Khurphu Bhanjyang pass.
-The initial portion follows a ridge with expansive views before descending to cross the Bamdang Khola river.
-After a rest at Yuri Kharka, a summer grazing area, the trail climbs steeply to cross the Khurphu Bhanjyang and then descends to Somdang.
-This former mining settlement sits in a wide valley surrounded by impressive peaks.
-If time permits, explore the abandoned zinc mine that once drove the local economy.
-Accommodation: Basic teahouse or homestay in Somdang.
+Today's challenging trek takes you from Gatlang to Somdang, climbing through changing vegetation zones and across Khurphu Bhanjyang pass.
+Rest at Yuri Kharka, a summer grazing area, before reaching Somdang, a former mining settlement in a wide valley surrounded by impressive peaks.

 Day 5